Study › Postgraduate Taught courses

 Credits: 15 / Semester: semester 1

 Bioinformatics is a key skill needed in many research settings.
 This module gives students a theoretical and technical grounding in a range of application areas including bioinformatics-related topics such as sequence analysis, phylogenetics, and the modelling of proteins, and others.
 While lectures are provided on core topics, there is a strong emphasis on practical exercises to demonstrate the application of common tools and data sources in these contexts.
 Teaching is delivered in the form of a weekly lecture and workshops.
 Students will be given guided reading and online activities to support their learning.
-The module will be assessed by three data analysis continuous assessments.
+The module will be assessed by two coursework assessments.
+The assessments will allow students to demonstrate their understanding of the tools used in workshops and interpretation of results.

 Programme details and modules listed are illustrative only and subject to change.